-The College of Engineering offers graduate programs in bioengineering, chemical, civil and environmental, computer science and engineering, electrical, general, and industrial and mechanical engineering.
-In addition, and jointly with the College of Medicine and Life Sciences, the College of Engineering also offers a graduate program in biomedical engineering.
-Requirements for the engineering graduate programs are identified below.
-In addition, students should be familiar with the general College of Graduate Studies admission requirements provided in the catalog.
+The College of Engineering offers graduate programs in bioengineering, cyber security, chemical, civil and environmental, computer science and engineering, electrical, energy, general, industrial, and mechanical engineering.
+In addition, the College of Engineering and the College of Medicine and Life Sciences jointly offer a doctoral program in biomedical engineering.
+General requirements for the engineering graduate programs are identified below.
+Interested students should also consult program-specific and College of Graduate Studies admission requirements provided in the catalog.

-The graduate program is open to all qualified individuals with a bachelor of science (B.S.)/master of science (M.S.) in engineering.
-Applicants should have a grade point average (GPA) of at least 3.0 in previous undergraduate work and at least 3.3 in previous graduate work.
-Students with a degree in another field may be eligible for admission, provided they meet the minimum background requirement, which includes two years of calculus through differential equations and one year of engineering physics.
+The graduate programs are open to all qualified individuals with a bachelor of science (B.S.)/master of science (M.S.) in engineering.
+Applicants should have a grade point average (GPA) of at least 3.0/4.0 in previous undergraduate course work and at least 3.3/4.0 in previous graduate work.
+Students with a degree in a related field may be eligible for admission provided they meet the minimum background requirement that includes two years of calculus through differential equations and one year of engineering physics.
 In some cases, other prerequisite courses may be required.
 Course credits for meeting undergraduate prerequisites are not applied toward the graduate degree.
 Check individual programs for specific admissions requirements.

-- Submit a completed application for admission to the College of Graduate Studies.
+- Application for admission to the College of Graduate Studies

-- Submit a statement of purpose on the application and indicate those areas of engineering in which the applicant is interested.
+- Statement of purpose in the application that indicates the areas of engineering in which the applicant is interested

-- Submit official transcripts of all previous college-level work.
+- Official transcripts of all previous college-level work

-- Submit scores of the Graduate Record Exam (GRE), if required.
+- Scores of the Graduate Record Exam (GRE), if required by program

-The above documentation should be submitted to the College of Graduate Studies.
-Admission to the graduate program is contingent on the availability of openings for incoming students.
-To receive full consideration for financial support starting from the fall semester, the application should be received in advance of department deadlines listed on the program's admission tab in the catalog.
+All application materials should be submitted to the College of Graduate Studies.
+Admission of qualified applicants to any graduate program is contingent on availability of openings for incoming students.
+To receive full consideration for financial support, the application should be received in advance of department deadlines listed on the program's admission tab in the catalog.
 Most full-time students are admitted for the fall semester of the academic year due to the sequential nature of courses.
-Applications are considered as they are received; please be advised that only complete application files will be considered.
+Applications are considered as they are received; please be advised that only complete application files will be reviewed for admissions.